 The County will continue to offer pre-application reviews and develop a pre-application form, checklist, and procedure (creating its own or using the Preliminary Application Form developed by HCD), pursuant to legislation enacted through SB 330.
-The County will also establish a written policy and/or procedure, and other guidance documents as appropriate, to specify the SB 35 streamlining approval process and standards for eligible projects under Government Code Section 65913.4.
+The County will also establish and publish a written policy and/or procedure, and other guidance documents as appropriate, to specify the SB 35 streamlining approval process and standards for eligible projects under Government Code Section 65913.4, and as defined in section 824.3.140 of the County's Zoning Ordinance.
 The applications will be available on the County's website for developers interested in pursuing the streamlined process or vesting rights.

-Financing General Fund Incorporate an SB 330 preliminary application form, checklist, and process by June 2025 Time Frame Develop an SB 35 streamlined approval process by June 2026 Continue to process applications in compliance with SB 330/35 in the interim Implementation Responsibility Department of Public Works and Planning Quantified Objective Updated application form, checklist, and approval process in compliance with SB 330 by June 2025 and SB 35 by June 2026 Relevant HE Policies 1.4, 2.3, 2.7
+Financing General Fund Time Frame Incorporate an SB 330 preliminary application form, checklist, and process by June 2025

+Develop an SB 35 streamlined approval process by June 2026 Continue to process applications in compliance with SB 330/35 in the interim Implementation Responsibility Department of Public Works and Planning Quantified Objective Updated application form, checklist, and approval process in compliance with SB 330 by June 2025 and SB 35 by June 2026 Relevant HE Policies 1.4, 2.3, 2.7